 K - 2

-In this lesson students will observe various types of seed, be introduced to the many uses of seeds, taste edible seeds, and make a seed mosaic.
+Students observe various types of seed, discover the many uses of seeds, taste edible seeds, and make a seed mosaic.
+Grades K-2

 - Apple, orange, cucumber, watermelon and squash

 - Four different edible seeds for each student